Credit Card Debt Consolidation Methods

 Considerations

 Before consolidating debt with Chase, carefully assess your financial situation.
-Ensure that the new terms, including interest rates and repayment schedules, align with your budget and goals.
+Ensure the new terms, including interest rates and repayment schedules, align with your budget and goals.

 Assessing Credit Debt Status